 We’ve all heard the words ‘vegan,’ ‘whole foods,’ ‘organic’ and ‘locally/naturally grown’ thrown around a lot lately.
-Not only that, but we have also seen a significant shift in the grocery landscape of many people preferring to buy foods that are naturally or organically grown more so over processed foods.
-But why exactly is this so poignant nowadays?
-We decided to take a closer look and try to understand what is driving people to embrace these new health and ethical choices, and particularly in this post at why veganism has become the new ‘it’ lifestyle for many.
+Not only that, we have also seen a significant shift in the grocery landscape with many people preferring to buy foods that are naturally or organically grown more so over processed foods.
+But why exactly is this so popular nowadays?
+We decided to take a closer look to understand what is driving people to embrace these new health and ethical choices, and particularly why veganism has become the new ‘it’ lifestyle for many.

-To define what a ‘whole food’ is, Tara Gidus, RD (a spokesperson for the American Dietetic Association) states that, “When you eat whole foods, you’re getting the food in its natural state…You’re getting it intact, with all of the vitamins, minerals, and other nutrients that are in the food.”
+Tara Gidus, RD (a spokesperson for the American Dietetic Association) states that, “When you eat whole foods, you’re getting the food in its natural state…You’re getting it intact, with all of the vitamins, minerals, and other nutrients that are in the food.”
 To simplify this concept, this is the difference between eating a baked potato versus mashed potatoes, and an apple from apple juice.
-And while you might very well be thinking of the upscale grocery store, whole foods are actually available everywhere around the country – you just have to know what you’re looking for!
+And while you might very well be thinking the upscale grocery store is your best option to buy whole foods, you will find they are actually available everywhere around the country – you just have to know what you’re looking for!

 Next time you’re in the grocery store (or even your garden) cast your eye around; see the vegetables, fruits and nuts around you?
 Soak up that sight because you can indulge yourself in all of these delicious delicacies!
 Basically a whole foods diet means that you can (and should!) eat plenty of whole grains instead of refined grains.
 Fruit, veggies, and beans should be chosen over supplements because they contain fiber and vitamins.
 Nuts and legumes are all on the menu too – so far, so good!

 A key point to remember is that whole foods don’t contain additives like salts, fats or other preservatives that you find in processed and refined foods.